 Click here to read about the signs and symptoms of a concussion.

-Athletes should not return to playing unless cleared by a healthcare professional.
+Athletes should not return to play unless cleared by a healthcare professional.

 Back pain is also very common in football players due to overuse.
 Overuse results in a player overtraining beyond the ability of the body to recover.